arindamxd/arindamxd/README.md

 ### ⚡️ A quick introduction
 - 💻 Techical Lead, KreditBee
 - 🏫 Ramaiah Institute of Technology (MSRIT) alumnus
-- 🌱 Currently learning cross platform app development with KMM
+- 🌱 Currently learning cross-platform app development with KMM
 - 📱 Mostly writing on Kotlin and Swift
-- 👯 I’m looking to collaborate with other Android/iOS developers and open-source projects to contribute on
+- 👯 I’m looking to collaborate with other Android/iOS developers and open-source projects to contribute to
 - Loves 🎵 and :camera_flash:
 - From 🇮🇳